BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 Note: the SPECIES2_JSON structure is used only when submitting via the /api/mobile/submitChecklistEx entrypoint

 **The SPECIES_JSON structure:**

+** This will be maintained only for the lifespan of the initial app release. **

 | Attribute | Type | Required | Notes |
 | --------- | ---- | -------- | ----- |